meltyourface/blank/posts/Familiar-spirits/Ritual-of-Luminous-Starling-for-Wisdom-and-Guidance/index.md

 ## Summoning Rite of the Familiar Spirit of the Luminous Starling

-Familiar Spirit: The Luminous Starling (Lat.
+**Familiar Spirit**: The Luminous Starling (Lat.
 Lumen Stellaria), a celestial bird spirit renowned for its wisdom and guidance in all manners of learning, creativity, and communication.
 Its visual appearance is that of a shining, iridescent starling of a shimmering indigo color.

 Symbolic Elements:
 1. The stylized bird's nest - represents the desired collaboration between practitioner and spirit.